motoski/pyzipista/README.md

 ## Configuration
 Each application for which a self-extracting archive shall be created needs to have a `pyzipista_config` configuration file.
 As a convention this file should be placed in the `etc` subdirectory of the application directory.
 A sample configuration file can be found [here](https://raw.githubusercontent.com/marcus67/pyzipista/master/etc/pyzipista_config_sample).

-Once the configuration has been created the most convenbient way to call pyzipista is to create an action shortcut in Pythonista using the filename of the configuration file as the first and only parameter.
+Once the configuration has been created the most convenient way to call pyzipista is to create an action shortcut in Pythonista using the filename of the configuration file as the first and only parameter.
 It is advisable to use a relative path with respect to the location of the `pyzipista.py` script.

 ## Support in gitsynchista